How to start an Amazon Marketplace business

-Wondering how to sell on Amazon?
-Check out our step-by-step guide to selling on the e-commerce platform...
+Wondering how to sell on Amazon Marketplace?
+Check out our step-by-step guide to learn how to start an Amazon business...

 What is Amazon marketplace and who is selling on Amazon suited to?

 Essentially, Amazon Marketplace allows retailers and distributors to tap into Amazon’s infrastructure, in exchange for a fee.
 Amazon Marketplace enables you to sell your products under the Amazon banner.